Max Lucado is a preacher with a storyteller’s gift—a pastor’s heart and a poet’s pen.

 Max and Denalyn decided as young marrieds to move to the mission field in Rio de Janeiro to help plant new churches.
 While in Brazil, Max continued to write, updating friends and family about their ministry and how God was lavishing love on missionaries and Brazilians alike.
 Eventually Max gathered the newsletters into a manuscript and sent them off to a dozen publishers.
 Only one said yes.

 Max and family moved back to Texas in 1988, and Max has been a minister at Oak Hills Church ever since.
-Max and Denalyn have three grown daughters, two in ministry, one in publishing, and one son-in-law, also serving in ministry.
+Max and Denalyn have three grown daughters, two in ministry, one in publishing, and one son-in-law also in full-time ministry.

 Birth Place: San Angelo, TX